The Essential Guide to Evidence-Based Practice

 - The best research evidence available

-- The expertise and experience of the clinician
+- The expertise and experience of the clinician (See this article about the role of experience in evidence-based practice)

-- The patient’s values and preferences
+- The patient's or customers values and preferences

 - As well as the environment or background existing at the moment.